DarthHideous501/lanschool-terminator/README.md

 # lanschool-terminator
-This is a lanschool blocker open the TERMINATELANSCHOOLFILE and follow the commands FOR THE EMEROROR!
+This is a lanschool blocker open the TERMINATELANSCHOOL file and follow the commands FOR THE EMEROROR!